Appendix. NAT instance

 -

-In the pop-up window, select Disable source/destination checks and click [Done].
+In the pop-up window, select Disabled and click [Close].

 Step 4.
 Set up security group for NAT instance